hasura/graphql-engine/rfcs/rest-openapi-integration.md

 Currently we are simply exposing the JSON as per options 1.

-# How to generate types from query representation?
+# How To Generate Types From Query Representation?

 The query parser that is being used resolves the query, a subsequent method statically analyzes the type of each field present in the query by leveraging the introspection schema.